 - Always have a partner!
 It’s not a requirement, but having somebody with you always makes a bumpy ride smoother.

-- Newer camcorders don’t seem to have Firewire, and USB doesn’t always work (USB is used for uploading video, not always enabled for live streams.
+- Newer camcorders don’t seem to have Firewire, and USB doesn’t always work (USB is used for uploading a video, not always enabled for live streams.

 - Use a second laptop as a teleprompter, positioned just above your webcam.
 When you’re reading the text, you’ll be looking into the camera.